five-over-four/color_steganographer/README.md

 ## Included example
 I've encoded something into the `example_encoded.png` that you can test the program on.
 Simply run `python stegano.py example_encoded.png -d > result.txt` to see what it is.

+## Future features
+I'd like to code in an offset feature, which will allow one to use skipping number `n` and therefore by offsetting each message by 1 pixel, encode `n` messages inside one image.
+Or more, if they're short.